gryphonshafer/Quizzing-Rule-Book/content/quiz_events.md

 ## Time-Outs

-    Set timeout duration to 60.
+    Set the timeout duration to 60.

 ## Substitutions